Once in a Lifetime (Runrig album)

-Once In A Lifetime is a live album by Scottish Celtic rock band Runrig.
+Once in a Lifetime is a live album by Scottish Celtic rock band Runrig.
 It was released in 1988.

-A review from Allmusic.com called it one of the best live albums ever: "Capturing the band in its best milieu — live — Once In A Lifetime is arguably one of the ten best live albums ever, if the test of a live album is the effect a band has on its audience that particular night.
-Alternately exhilarating and soul-stirring, its highlight is a rendition of Loch Lomond that has to be heard to be believed."
+A review from AllMusic called it one of the best live albums ever: "Capturing the band in its best milieu – live – Once in a Lifetime is arguably one of the ten best live albums ever, if the test of a live album is the effect a band has on its audience that particular night.
+Alternately exhilarating and soul-stirring, its highlight is a rendition of "Loch Lomond" that has to be heard to be believed."